sebras/berkeman-berkeman.github.io/2019-06-05-performance.markdown

 ---

-The Accelerator is able to process hundreds of millions of data rows per second on a single computer.
+The Accelerator is able to process hundreds of millions of data rows per second on a single computer using the Python programming language.
 This post will discuss the performance bottlenecks of a modern computer and explain how the Accelerator is optimized towards maximum speed given these hardware constraints.